Jesus said to His disciples:

 And then He was taken up to heaven.

-At the time of writing, most aeroplanes have been grounded, as the whole world succumbs to the worldwide Coronavirus epidemic.
-The skies that were once busy with numerous aircraft taking people all over the world, is now quiet.
+At the time of writing, most aeroplanes had been grounded, as the whole world succumbs to the worldwide Coronavirus epidemic.
+The skies that were once busy with numerous aircraft taking people all over the world, were now quiet.
 It was unusual to see a solitary aircraft making tracks across the sky.

 It makes us wonder how this will affect future mission.
 We’re used to hearing of people travelling across the globe to third world and other countries, to bring both humanitarian aid but also to share the good news of the Gospel of Jesus.
 He told us in Matthew 28:19 to: